ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 For most people, a diagnosis of advanced cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 The brain is one of the most common places to which melanoma spreads.
 Unfortunately, the presence of brain metastases is linked with a poor prognosis.
 Prognosis is the chance of recovery.
-Traditionally, less than 50% of people with melanoma that has spread to the brain live 6 months, although this is has changed in recent years.
-Because of this poor prognosis and because of the perceived difficulty in getting chemotherapy drugs into brain tissue (called the blood-brain barrier), people with melanoma that has spread to the brain have typically not been allowed into clinical trials.
-Fortunately, this is beginning to change, and there are clinical trials for patients with melanoma and brain metastases.
+Traditionally, less than 50% of people with melanoma that has spread to the brain live 6 months, although this has changed in recent years.
+Because of this poor prognosis and because of the perceived difficulty in getting cancer medications into brain tissue (called the blood-brain barrier), people with melanoma that has spread to the brain have typically not been allowed into clinical trials.
+Fortunately, this is changing, and there are recently completed and ongoing clinical trials for patients with melanoma and brain metastases.
 Read this fact sheet to learn more about cancer that has spread to the brain.

 Currently, the following treatments may be recommended for melanoma that has spread to the brain:

-BRAF inhibitors.
-For people with melanoma that has a BRAF mutation, drugs such as dabrafenib and vemurafenib may be recommended.
-These drugs easily penetrate into the brain.
+BRAF and MEK inhibitors.
+For people with melanoma that has a BRAF mutation, combinations of a BRAF and a MEK inhibitor may be recommended.
+These drugs penetrate into the brain metastases.
 Clinical trials have shown that melanoma tumors in the brain treated with these medications shrink around 40% to 50% of the time.
+For those with a BRAF V600E mutation, with or without symptoms from the brain metastases, the doctor may recommend treatment with a combination of a BRAF and a MEK inhibitor.

 Immunotherapy.
 Ipilimumab, nivolumab, and pembrolizumab have recently been studied in clinical trials to treat people with melanoma that has spread to the brain.
-These trials have shown that these treatments can help patients with melanoma and brain metastases.
-In particular, the combination of ipilimumab and nivolumab appears to be the most effective therapy, although due to the high rate of side effects, this treatment may not be the right choice for everybody.
+These studies have shown that these treatments can help patients with melanoma and brain metastases.
+For those with no symptoms from the brain metastases, with or without a BRAF mutation, the doctor may recommend treatment with ipilimumab plus nivolumab.
+Although this combination of ipilimumab and nivolumab appears to be an effective treatment, it has a high rate of side effects and may not be the right choice for everybody.

 Remission and the chance of recurrence